ibm-cloud-docs/watson-assistant/search-add.md

 ![Search in draft environment](images/search-draft-env.png)

-When you're ready, you can repeat the steps to add the search integration to your **Live environment**.
+When you're ready, you can repeat the steps to add the search integration to your **Live environment** or to other environments, if you're using [multiple environments](/docs/watson-assistant?topic=watson-assistant-multiple-environments).

 ![Search in live environment](images/search-live-env.png)